MAZON Priorities for Action – Responding to COVID-19

 - Congress must direct USDA to approve state plans for emergency SNAP assistance for families with children who lose access to school meals due to school closures, as well as to issue nationwide school meal waivers and SNAP waivers in states that could result in increased benefits during the COVID-19 emergency.

-- Congress must increase funding for The Emergency Food Assistance Program (TEFAP) and the Community Supplemental Food Program (CSFP) for rural emergency food providers and relax administrative requirements.
+- Congress must continue to provide robust funding for The Emergency Food Assistance Program (TEFAP) and the Community Supplemental Food Program (CSFP) for rural emergency food providers as well as relax administrative requirements.

 - The government should explore expanding USDA’s online purchasing pilot program for SNAP to all states so that rural households can use SNAP to purchase food online during times when it is unsafe to do otherwise.